Bright Futures Community Service/ Paid Work Hours

-1. Contact the agency or organization to discuss the social issue, civic issue or professional area of interest and develop a plan of action.
+1. Contact the agency, company, organization or business of interest and develop a plan of action.

-2. Complete the Volunteer Service Work Plan after developing a plan of action making certain to include all necessary signatures.
+2. Complete page 1 and 2 of the Bright Futures Community Service/Paid Work Proposal Form after developing a plan of action making certain to include all necessary signatures.

-3. Submit the Volunteer Service Work Plan to the High School Counselor for approval.
+3. Submit the BF Community Service/Paid Work Proposal Form to the High School Counselor for approval before starting.

-4. Log the volunteer service work hours on the Volunteer Service Work Hours Log.
-The agency or organization contact person or supervisor must sign this documentation after each logged entry.
+4. Log the community service/paid work hours on the included log form.
+The agency, company, organization or business contact person or supervisor must sign this documentation after each logged entry.

-5. Submit the completed Volunteer Service Work Hours Log along with a presentation, journal, personal response essay or other method of self-evaluation of the volunteer service work to the High School Counselor.
+5. Submit the completed Community Service/Paid Work Hours Log along with a written reflection to the High School Counselor.

-6. The volunteer service work hours will be documented on the student’s official high school transcript and all documentation will be filed by the school counselor.
+6. The community service and/or paid work hours will be documented on the student’s official high school transcript and all documentation will be filed by the school counselor.

-7. It is suggested students keep copies of completed Volunteer Service Work Hours Logs for their own records.
+7. It is suggested students keep copies of completed Community Service/Paid Work Hours Logs for their own records.
 Students should also update their resume to reflect service hours.

 - Aim to complete 25 hours of community service each year of high school to have the 100 hours needed for the Bright Futures Academic Scholarship.
 Students can begin accruing Bright Futures Community Service hours the summer before 9th grade begins.

-- Fewer hours are required for the Bright Futures Medallion and Gold Seal CAPE and Vocational Scholarships.
+- Fewer community service hours are required for the Bright Futures Medallion and Gold Seal CAPE and Vocational Scholarships.

 - Community service hours are not a requirement to graduate high school but can be helpful to students in discovering careers of interest, demonstrating leadership skills for resumes and scholarships, and most importantly, giving back to their community.

-- Review the School District of Osceola County Community Service Guidelines prior to volunteering.
+- Complete the Community Service/Paid Work Hours Plan and wait for approval prior to volunteering.
 These guidelines apply to community service hours reported on student transcripts used to verify Bright Futures eligibility.